|Pre-requisites for import -|

 Here's how you import deals from your CSV/XLSX file,

-- Once you've uploaded a CSV/XLSX file, choose one of two options
+Once you've uploaded a CSV/XLSX file, choose one of three options

-- Add as new records in Freshsales: This creates all the data from the file as new records in Freshsales and does not look for duplicates.
+Create new deals - This creates all the data from the CSV/XLSX file as new records in Freshsales and does not look for duplicates.

 The Map Columns To Freshsales Fields overlay that you now see is exclusively for mapping the columns in your CSV/XLSX file with the fields available in Freshsales.